MCMicS/jenkins-control-plugin/README.md

 ## Thanks
 I would like to thank:
+* All Github contributors who fixed the plugin for Jenkins 2
 * [Cezary Butler](https://github.com/cezary-butler) and **Marcin Seroka** from [Programisci](http://programisci.eu/en/) for their contribution to fix and improve this plugin for Idea 14 and 15
 * [Yuri Novitsky](https://github.com/nyver) for his contribution to this plugin (pre-commit feature)
 * Kohsuke Kawaguchi for providing us such a great CI server